-The Company has estimated the fair value of the liability for asset retirement that arose as a result of exploration activities to be \$371,398 (USD 284,000) (May 31, 2018 - \$366,641 (USD 283,000)).
-The fair value of the liability was determined to be equal to the estimated remediation costs.
-Due to the early stages of the project, and that extractive activities have not yet begun, the Company is unable to predict with any precision the timing of the cash flow related to the reclamation activities.
+The Company has estimated the fair value of the liability for asset retirement that arose as a result of exploration activities to be \$378,397 (USD 284,000) (May 31, 2018 - \$366,641 (USD 283,000)).
+The fair value of the liability was determined to be equal to the estimated reclamation costs.
+Due to the early stage of the projects, and that extractive activities have not yet begun, the Company is unable to predict with any precision the timing of the cash flow related to the reclamation activities.